Published on: January 4, 2023 | Updated on: February 12, 2024

-While OTC pain relievers are used medically, here are 7 methods for alternative treatment for a meniscus tear that offer symptomatic relief and increase healing.
+While OTC pain relievers are used medically, here are seven methods for alternative treatment for a meniscus tear that offer symptomatic relief and increase healing.

 Prolonged rest is the mainstay of treatment for meniscus tears.
-In order to fix the damaged ligaments and cartilage, doctors advise avoiding any activities that can potentially put a strain on your knees.
+To fix the damaged ligaments and cartilage, doctors advise avoiding any activities that can potentially put a strain on your knees.

-Even when walking, it is important that you use a cane on the side of the injured leg, as it relieves pressure on the knees.
+Even when walking, you must use a cane on the side of the injured leg, as it relieves pressure on the knees.

-Icing is a helpful alternative treatment for a meniscus tear and other conditions that involve swelling.
+Icing is a helpful alternative treatment for a meniscus tear and other swelling conditions.
 Applying ice causes soft tissue around the bones to press against the veins.
 The low temperature reduces blood flow by decreasing vein dilation.
-This, in turn, lowers the amount of fluid leaking into the knees, thus, helping with swelling.
+This, in turn, lowers the amount of fluid leaking into the knees, thus helping with swelling.

 Generally, doctors recommend applying an ice cube (directly or wrapped in a thin cloth on the damaged knee) for 15 minutes at every 4-hour interval.

-While rest is initially advised in meniscus tear injury, you need to also exercise to ensure your knees don’t lose mobility.
+While rest is initially advised in meniscus tear injury, you must also exercise to ensure your knees don’t lose mobility.
 Here are some of the best exercises you can try as an alternative treatment for meniscus tears: